 B.S.
 University of Arizona

-Professor Gina S. Warren joined the Law Center in 2016, teaching Energy Law & Policy, International Energy Law, Oil & Gas, and Property.
+Professor Gina S. Warren joined the Law Center in 2016, teaching Property, Energy Law & Policy, Renewable Energy Law, International Energy Law, Oil & Gas.
 Previously she taught Oil & Gas, Energy Law, Climate Change & Energy, Natural Resources Law, and Civil Procedure at the Texas A&M University School of Law (2011-2016) as well as Energy Law and Civil Procedure at Duquesne University School of Law (2010-2011).
 She has also taught internationally at the University of Cologne in Cologne, Germany and in coordination with the University of Guanajuato in San Miguel de Allende, Mexico.

 Her research explores the role of policy and regulation in the area of sustainable energy, with a focus on renewable energy, climate change, and distributed generation.
-Warren has published nearly a dozen scholarly articles on energy-related topics in such prominent journals as the Columbia Journal of Environmental Law, the Nebraska Law Review, the Idaho Law Review, the Indiana International and Comparative Law Review, the Duquesne Business Law Journal, the Wake Forest Journal of Law & Policy, the Rutgers Law Journal, and the University of Cologne (Germany) Business Law Journal.
+Warren has published nearly a dozen scholarly articles on energy-related topics in such prominent journals as the Columbia Journal of Environmental Law, the Nebraska Law Review, the Maryland Law Review, the Pittsburgh Law Review, the Wake Forest Journal of Law & Policy, the Rutgers Law Journal, and the University of Cologne (Germany) Business Law Journal.
 Her scholarship has been cited by the Colorado Supreme Court and was showcased by the Washington Post.
-She was recently excerpted in a prominent energy textbook, "Energy Law and Policy" (Davies, et al West 2015).
+Warren’s work has also been excerpted in a prominent energy and renewable energy textbooks.